Why You Should Buy Stuff, Not Experiences

 Sometimes you have to live for today, and today might be better with nicer stuff.

 Marie Kondo, international renowned uncluttererand author of The Life-Changing Magic of Tidying Up, asks her clients if an object brings joy in order to help them declutter.
 If it doesn’t, it goes away.

-Of course, she uses this language to suggest that certain objects don’t bring us joy but it serves to highlight the fact that certain objects do bring us joy.
-Buying tons of stuff will-nilly will not lead to happiness but buying the right stuff that you love can lead to joy.
+Of course, she uses this language to suggest that certain objects don’t bring us joy.
+Still it highlights the fact that certain objects do bring us joy.
+Buying tons of stuff willy-nilly will not lead to happiness but buying stuff that you love can lead to joy.

 Having and loving stuff has needlessly gotten a bad rap.
 People who love their stuff can be stereotyped as selfish or materialistic.
 However, studies have found that having strong attachments to our stuff is an indicator that we have strong ties to people.

 It’s our stuff that reminds us of our most important relationships and milestones.
 It’s our stuff that reminds us of the people we once were and the people we want to become.
 Our stuff is our tie to our community, our past, our present and our future.
 Seen in this light, stuff can certainly be a good thing in our lives.